SathishVaithiyanadhan/wrf_chem_for_palm/README.md

 radiation_smoothing_distance
                     smoothing distance for radiation values in m (10000.0).

-# 3. Horizontal parameters of the PALM domain which have to be set in case
-#    of grid_from_static = False
+## 3. Horizontal parameters of the PALM domain which have to be set in case of grid_from_static = False

 nx, ny              number of horizontal grids of the domain in x and y directions dx, dy              grid cell size of the domain in x and y directions origin_x, origin_y  origin x and y of the domain origin_z            origin of the domain in the vertical direction

-#  Major Changes from wrf + CAMx scripts made to wrf_chem_for_palm
+###  Major Changes from wrf + CAMx scripts made to wrf_chem_for_palm
--Proj future warning resolved
+- Proj future warning resolved
--Chemical species are read from wrf-chem files and interpolated at the same time as the
+- Chemical species are read from wrf-chem files and interpolated at the same time as the dynamic variables
-	dynamic variables
--Interpolated files are saved to a different directory than the wrf-chem data files -A variety of chemical species can be inlcuded.
+- Interpolated files are saved to a different directory than the wrf-chem data files
+- A variety of chemical species can be inlcuded.
--Aerosols can be included and are weighted based on specified aerosol size bins -Base state temperature corrected to 290. for WRFChem -Changes to palm_dynamic_output were made to include the various aerosol and chemical
+- Aerosols can be included and are weighted based on specified aerosol size bins
-	species
+- Base state temperature corrected to 290. for WRFChem
+- Changes to palm_dynamic_output were made to include the various aerosol and chemical species